functionless/functionless/website/docs/what-is-functionless.md

 // pipe all CatEvents to the Lambda Function catPeopleEvents.pipe(catLambdaFunction);
 ```

-Behind the scenes, each of these services have their own proprietary configuration and DSL, Functionless makes it so you don't have to learn those details.
-Instead, you just write TypeScript code.

 See [Integrations](./concepts/integration.md) for more information on each of these integration patterns.